kamarov-therussiantank/TTC/README.md

 4. Find the "Developer mode" button and turn it on.
 5. Click the "Load unpacked" button.
 6. In the pop-up window, navigate to the folder you extracted.
-7. Open it and click "TTC-main"
+7. Open "TTC-main"
+8. Find and select "src" folder
-8. Click "Select Folder"
+9. Click on "Select Folder"

+and thats it, you have successfully installed and loaded TTC.

 Still having problems with installation?
 Try the full [documentation guide](https://docs.google.com/document/d/1pUINNUEy3JgdezBD5TGeQRtzISMsBwzWc9YA0c4oE_E/edit?tab=t.0)